Hi

 CASE has been doing member meetings for the last few years as a way to get to know each others’ work in acoustic ecology.
 This time we’ve invited writer and biologist David George Haskell to join us for a conversation in and around his most recent book ‘Sounds Wild and Broken’.
 I first met David at the World Forum for Acoustic Ecology’s Listening Pasts – Listening Futures conference in March 2023 in Florida, where we both keynotes and participated on a panel.
-CASE is honoured David share his vast knowledge of acoustic ecology and hope you join us live on September 13 or listen to the recording afterwards.

-Claude Schryer, chair, CASE
+—Claude Schryer, chair, CASE

-CASE is honoured to host writer and biologist David George Haskell as guest presenter at next CASE Member Meeting, “Sounds Wild and Broken,” Wednesday, Sept.
+CASE was honoured to host writer and biologist David George Haskell as guest presenter at next CASE Member Meeting, “Sounds Wild and Broken,” Wednesday, Sept.
 13, 2:00 – 3:30 pm EDT (11:00 am – 12:30 pm PDT)

 Bio